-Auto insurance is every changing, as well as being a complicated purchase for consumers.
-We understand your frustration, and we appreciate the opportunity to provide you professional advice and solutions.
+Auto insurance is ever-changing, as well as being a complicated purchase for consumers.
+We understand your frustration, and we appreciate the opportunity to provide you with professional advice and solutions.

 As a mutual insurance provider of both farm and auto insurance (in addition to business and home), we often get questions related to farm vehicles including when and why to register a vehicle with a farm plate.